neura-sx/graphene-book/book/interfaces/tutorial-interfacing-with-cli.md

 ### Prerequisites
 * We assume that you have both `witness_node` and `cli_wallet` already compliled (or downloaded from [the offical respository](https://github.com/bitshares/bitshares-2/releases/latest)).

-* We assume that you have the private keys for two existing accounts and at least one of them has some funds.
+* We assume that you have active private keys for two existing accounts and at least one of them has some funds.
 Please refer to [FAQs](FAQs.md) if you are not sure how to retrieve private keys from the GUI.

 ### Folder structure
 Create a new folder in any location you like and copy `witness_node` and `cli_wallet` there.